bryan-s-ortega/language_learning_tutor/README.md

 - **Phrasal verb practice**: Learn and practice English phrasal verbs
 - **Word fluency**: Generate words starting with specific letters
 - **Voice recording analysis**: Practice pronunciation with voice analysis
-- **Vocabulary (5 advanced words)**: Learn 5 words and use them in sentences (difficulty affects word level)
+- **Vocabulary**: Learn 5 words and use them in sentences (difficulty affects word level)
-- **Writing (thoughtful question)**: Answer a thoughtful, open-ended question
+- **Writing**: Answer a thoughtful, open-ended question
-- **Listening (YouTube scene)**: Watch a YouTube scene and answer a comprehension question (difficulty affects scene and question complexity for English learners)
+- **Listening**: Watch a YouTube scene and answer a comprehension question (difficulty affects scene and question complexity for English learners)
-- **Describing (image or video)**: Describe an image or YouTube video in detail (difficulty affects expected detail and complexity for English learners)
+- **Describing**: Describe an image or YouTube video in detail (difficulty affects expected detail and complexity for English learners)